gbv/libso/libso.md

     org:unitOf a rdf:Property,
         owl:ObjectProperty ;
         rdfs:label "unit Of"@en ;
-        rdfs:comment """Indicates an Organization of which this Unit is a part, e.g. a Department within a larger FormalOrganization.
-This is the inverse of `org:hasUnit`."""@en ;
+        rdfs:comment "Indicates an Organization of which this Unit is a part, e.g. a Department within a larger FormalOrganization.
+This is the inverse of `org:hasUnit`."@en ;
         rdfs:domain org:OrganizationalUnit ;
         rdfs:isDefinedBy <http://www.w3.org/ns/org> ;
         rdfs:range org:FormalOrganization ;